percwg/perc-wg/double/draft-ietf-perc-double.md

 Distributor changed using the information in the Original Header Block before decrypting and checking the end-to-end integrity.

-One can think of the double as a normal SRTP transfrom as encrypting the RTP in a way where things that only know half of the key, can decrypt and modify part of the RTP packet but not other parts of if including the media payload.
+One can think of the double as a normal SRTP transform as encrypting the RTP in a way where things that only know half of the key, can decrypt and modify part of the RTP packet but not other parts of if including the media payload.